-- (c) Any student to be considered eligible for clinical practice must have completed the following requirements: - (1) one hundred (100) hours of anatomy, physiology, pathology, and contraindications for massage therapy, and one hundred (100) hours of technical training, and all portions of the school's curriculum pertaining to personal hygiene, sanitation, ethics, and professional standards; and, - (2) provide proof of student liability insurance. - (d) All clinical massages by a student must be documented and performed under the supervision of a qualified technical instructor who has access to the treatment area at all times. - (e) No more than fifty (50) hours of student massage may be attained in this manner and applied to meet the requirements for licensure. - (f) Students may not solicit payment in any form during clinical practice either on school premises, at chosen locations for field trips, or while practicing away from school facilities and direction. - (1) This includes barters, donations and/or trades. - (2) The student may accept gratuities during supervised clinical massage. - (g) No student may leave classroom instruction to perform student-client massages. - 10.
-Student Records - (a) All student records must be maintained for a period of not less than five (5) years to include: - (1) Copy of signed learning permit application; - (2) Written and practical evaluation reports that include subject matter; - (3) Copies of completed examinations; - (4) Daily attendance records of actual theory class time; - (5) Daily attendance records for hands on training should include: - (A) Name and location at which hours were gained; - (B) How many hours per day; and - (C) How many clients and what services were performed; and - (6) Proof of CPR training for all students at the time of their graduation.
+- (a) The purpose of any student clinical is to provide advancing students, enrolled in approved schools, an opportunity to gain practical experience working with the public in a supervised setting. - (b) The status of the practitioner must be made clearly evident to the recipient of student massage. - (c) Any student to be considered eligible for clinical practice must have completed the following requirements: - one hundred (100) hours of anatomy, physiology, pathology, and contraindications for massage therapy, and one hundred (100) hours of technical training, and all portions of the school's curriculum pertaining to personal hygiene, sanitation, ethics, and professional standards; and, - (2) provide proof of student liability insurance. - (d) All clinical massages by a student must be documented and performed under the supervision of a qualified technical instructor who has access to the treatment area at all times. - (e) No more than fifty (50) hours of student massage may be attained in this manner and applied to meet the requirements for licensure. - (f) Students may not solicit payment in any form during clinical practice either on school premises, at chosen locations for field trips, or while practicing away from school facilities and direction. - (1) This includes barters, donations and/or trades. - (2) The student may accept gratuities during supervised clinical massage. - (g) No student may leave classroom instruction to perform student-client massages.

-(b) In the event of school closure or change of school ownership a copy of all current student records and all student records maintained for the previous five (5) years must be submitted to the Department.
+9.10.
+Student Records

+- (a) All student records must be maintained for a period of not less than five (5) years to include: - (1) Copy of signed learning permit application; - (2) Written and practical evaluation reports that include subject matter; - (3) Copies of completed examinations; - (4) Daily attendance records of actual theory class time; - (5) Daily attendance records for hands on training should include: - (A) Name and location at which hours were gained; - (B) How many hours per day; and - (C) How many clients and what services were performed; and - (6) Proof of CPR training for all students at the time of their graduation. - (a)(b) In the event of school closure or change of school ownership a copy of all current student records and all student records maintained for the previous five (5) years must be submitted to the Department. - (a) Attendance records will be maintained and verified by the school and must be made available for inspection by the Department upon request.
+Such records must verify both the subject and the actual attendance in class of each student enrolled. - (b) Schools must require and maintain proof of CPR training for all students at the time of their graduation.

-11. Misc.
+10.11.
+Misc.

-- (a) Each school operated within the state shall be inspected during regular operations by the Department at least one (1) time each year. - (b) Any school desiring to move the location of its license must apply for relocation and submit all required documents to the Department at least thirty (30) days prior to any location change.
-The Department will inspect the school's new location when all requirements for relocating a school have been met. - (c) Schools providing off-site student massages shall be allowed only under the direct supervision of a Massage Therapy Instructor or Master Massage Therapist.
+- (a) Each school operated within the state shall be inspected during regular operations by the Department at least one (1) time each year. - (b) Any school desiring to move the location of its license must notifyapply for relocation and submit all required documents to the Department in writing at least thirty (30) days prior to any location change.
+The Department will inspect the school's new location within thirty (30) days of receiving a relocation noticewhen all requirements for relocating a school have been met. - (c) Schools providing off-site student massages shall be allowed only under the direct supervision of a Massage Therapy Instructor or Master Massage Therapist.

-Section 9 Conduct & Ethics
+Section 10 Section 9 Conduct & Ethics